Custom Domains

 You’ll see the domain verification status in green once everything is good to go.

 🎉 You’re all set!
-Your custom domains will start pointing to your Render service and we’ll continue to issue and renew SSL certificates for them as long as you’re using Render.
+Your custom domains will start pointing to your Render service and we’ll continue to issue and renew TLS certificates for them as long as you’re using Render.

 Speed up Domain Verification